sendgrid/docs/source/Integrate/Tutorials/piesync.md

 Select your apps
 {% endanchor %}

-Select Sendgrid and the app you would like to sync with from within the PieSync application.
+Select SendGrid and the app you would like to sync with from within the PieSync application.

 {% anchor h2 %}
 Authorize your apps